Zhytomyr: Demographic history

+Ethnic groups

+Distribution of the population by ethnicity according to the 2001 census:

+Language

+Distribution of the population by native language according to the 2001 census:

+According to a survey conducted by the International Republican Institute in April–May 2023, 82% of the city's population spoke Ukrainian at home, and 14% spoke Russian.

 Roman Catholics

-Zhytomyr had been a Latin Catholic bishopric since 1321, until the see was suppressed in 1789 in favor of the Diocese of Lutsk and Zytomierz, until that was split up again in 1925, when it was restored as the Roman Catholic Diocese of Zhytomyr; that was formally suppressed in 1998 to establish the Diocese of Kyïv–Žytomyr, but actually the city retains the episcopal see in its Cathedral of the Holy Wisdom, while Kyiv (although first in the title and the national capital) only has a co-cathedral.
+Zhytomyr had been a Latin Catholic bishopric since 1321, until The See was suppressed in 1789 in favor of the Diocese of Lutsk and Zytomierz, until that was split up again in 1925, when it was restored as the Roman Catholic Diocese of Zhytomyr; that was formally suppressed in 1998 to establish the Diocese of Kyïv–Žytomyr, but actually the city retains the episcopal see in its Cathedral of the Holy Wisdom, while Kyiv (although first in the title and the national capital) only has a co-cathedral.

 The Zhytomyr cemetery was opened in 1800.
 At first, it served Polish nobility from Volhynia, such as the Czeczel and the Woronicz families.
 Later, other Catholics were buried here, including Germans, Ukrainians and Russians.

 In 1840, the Chapel of St. Stanislaus was built (now in ruins), and the cemetery was divided into nine districts, named after different saints.
 In the Soviet Union, the complex was devastated, now it is under the process of renovation.

 Among most famous people buried here are: